getmoro/moro/README.md

 ## How it works?

 ### Short version:
-When you start your work, you run $: moro.
+When you start your work day, you run $: moro.
 And when you are leaving, you run moro again.
-And it tells you how long you have worked.
+And it tells you how many hours you have worked.

 ### Long version:

-The formula to calculate work hours is simple: time works end - time work starts - breaks = work time, e.g. 17 - 9 - 1 = 7.
+The formula to calculate work hours is simple: (time the work ends) - (time the work starts) - (breaks) = work time, e.g. 17 - 9 - 1 = 7.
 However, it gets tricky when you don't remember when you came to work this morning.
 Or yesterday...

-Moro just saves the three for each day and at the end of the day tells you how much you have worked.
+Moro saves the three parameters, start, en, break,  for each day and at the end of the day tells you how many hours you have worked.
 All data is saved on your computer and doesn't leave it.

 1. when you come to work you say moro:
 ```bash